 - The best time to visit Cappadocia: The best time to visit Cappadocia is usually considered to be from March to June or September to November when the crowds are thinner and the weather is milder.
 June to August is the peak season so it can get crowded, and it can get bitterly cold during the winter months from November to late February.

 - What to wear in Cappadocia: The temperature can fluctuate significantly over the course of just a couple of hours.
 Regarding the dress code in Cappadocia, most people in Turkey are Muslim, yet Cappadocia (and Turkey as a whole) is not extremely conservative.
 To be respectful, I recommend that you dress on the conservative side and avoid strapless or crop tops, very form-fitting clothes, short skirts and dresses or hot pants.
 The temperature can be bitterly cold in the mornings, even during the summer months, so bring a light jacket or coat.

 Where to stay in Cappadocia

 The main tourist towns in Cappadocia are Ürgüp, Göreme, Ihlara Valley, Selime, Guzelyurt, Uçhisar, Avanos and Zelve.
-Most hotels are located in Göreme, Ürgüp and Uçhisar, but the best place to stay in Cappadocia is in Göreme as the town has lots of tour companies, grocery stores, restaurants and hotels.
+Most tourist hotels are located in Göreme, Ürgüp and Uçhisar, but the best place to stay in Cappadocia is in Göreme (in my opinion) as the town has lots of tour companies, grocery stores, restaurants and hotels.